 </div>

-ThisforThe flexibility of loops allows the AnQi CMS to easily meet various content display needs, whether it is a simple list or a complex data structure, an efficient solution can always be found.
+ThisforThe flexibility of loops allows Anqi CMS to easily meet various content display needs, whether it is a simple list or a complex data structure, an efficient solution can always be found.

 Summary

-Master the array or list traversal techniques in the Anqi CMS template, which is the key to building an efficient and flexible website.forLoops and their rich auxiliary variables and modifiers provide powerful content display capabilities for website operators.By reasonably using these tags, we can present the data of the backend management in the front-end page in the most user-friendly manner, thereby enhancing user experience and content attractiveness.
+Mastering the array or list traversal techniques in AnQi CMS template is the key to building efficient and flexible websites.forLoops and its rich auxiliary variables and modifiers provide powerful content display capabilities for website operators.By using these tags reasonably, we can present the data from the background management in the most user-friendly way on the front-end page, thereby enhancing the user experience and the appeal of the content.

-1. How toforIn the loop, how do you determine whether the current element is the first or last?
+1. How toforIn the loop, how to determine if the current element is the first or last?

 2. How can I nest loops in a loop to process multi-level data structures, such as multi-level categories?